JimmyAustin/TrafficSign/writeup_template.md

 | RELU | |
 | Fully Connected | Outputs 43 |

-####4.
-Describe how, and identify where in your code, you trained your model.
+#### 4. Describe how, and identify where in your code, you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

-The code for training the model is located in the "Train, Validate and Test the Model" section of the ipython notebook.
+The code for training the model is located in the "Train, Validate and Test the Model" section of the iPython notebook.

 To train the model, I used an Adam Optimizer with a base learning rate of 0.001, over 25 epochs and a batch size of 128.
 Mu and sigma were set to 0 and 0.1 respectively, while dropout was set to 25% for all dropout layers.

-####5.
-Describe the approach taken for finding a solution.
+#### 5. Describe the approach taken for finding a solution.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.

-The code for calculating the accuracy of the model is located in the ninth cell of the Ipython notebook.
+The code for calculating the accuracy of the model is located in the "Analyze Performance" section of the Ipython notebook.

 My final model results were:
-* training set accuracy of ?
+* training set loss of 0.003
-* validation set accuracy of ?
+* validation set accuracy of exactly 93%
-* test set accuracy of ?
+* test set accuracy of 75%

-If an iterative approach was chosen:
-* What was the first architecture that was tried and why was it chosen?
-* What were some problems with the initial architecture?
-* How was the architecture adjusted and why was it adjusted?
-Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
-One common justification for adjusting an architecture would be due to over fitting or under fitting.
-A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.
-* Which parameters were tuned?
-How were they adjusted and why?
-* What are some of the important design choices and why were they chosen?
-For example, why might a convolution layer work well with this problem?
-How might a dropout layer help with creating a successful model?

-If a well known architecture was chosen:
-* What architecture was chosen?
-* Why did you believe it would be relevant to the traffic sign application?
-* How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?
+I first attempted to reuse the LeNet architecture that was used in the previous labs, but did not get a sufficiently high validation set accuracy.

+After some research, I attempted to reimplement Google's inception model.
+Unfortuantly I was unable to successfully achieve model convergance in a timely manner (45% validation accuracy at 5 minutes on a GTX 970).

+Eventually I decided to go back to the LeNet model and attempt to modify it to acheive greater results.

+These modifications included adding dropout (in order to aid generalization) and maxpooling layers (in order to reduce the parameter count and increase training speed).

+Using the LeNet model was a good choice.
+It's simplicity means I could train and run it quickly, allowing me to iterate on the design quickly.
+It was a good fit to the traffic sign application as it was originally designed for MNIST, a similiar image recognition challenge on a relatively small number of classes.
+The fact that it is able to achieve a 93% validation accuracy is a sign that it works well.

-###Test a Model on New Images
+### Test a Model on New Images

-####1.
-Choose five German traffic signs found on the web and provide them in the report.
+#### 1. Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

 Here are eight German traffic signs that I found on the web: